duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 Script to replicate our proofs with IPSG.

 If you want to replicate our formal proofs, first modify your paths to Maude and IPSG in the script properly.
-Then, simply run the script and wait for a some minutes.
+Then, simply run the script and wait for a couple of minutes.
 ```bash
 $ ./gen-proof.sh
 ```

 ### 6. `full-hs`:
 The proofs of properties and lemmas defined in `properties-full-hs.cafe`.

-As mentioned before, some lemmas in module `PROP-FULLHS` are proven wrt module `PROP-FULLHS-PQSAFE`, which means that they are then proven again wrt module `PROP-FULLHS-CLSAFE` in folder `pq-unsafe/full-hs`.
+As mentioned in Section 2 above, some predicates defined in module `PROP-FULLHS` are proven separately wrt module `PROP-FULLHS-PQSAFE` and wrt module `PROP-FULLHS-CLSAFE`.
+This folder provides the proofs of such predicates wrt module `PROP-FULLHS-PQSAFE` (and they are then proven again wrt module `PROP-FULLHS-CLSAFE` in folder `pq-unsafe/full-hs`, see Section 8 below).
 In other words, in this folder, we consider only case (i): PQ primitives are safe (while classical primitives are unsafe).

 For example, file `ssKeySe.cafe` saves the proof of `ssKeySe`.

 There are four sub-folders:
-- `auth-lm`: saves the proofs of "Authentication helper lemmas" (Section 2. above).
+- `auth-lm`: saves the proofs of "Authentication helper lemmas" (Section 2 above).
 - `knl-lm`: saves the proofs of "Lemmas concerning the intruder knowledge".
 - `scrused-lm`: saves the proofs of "Lemmas concerning the set of used secrets".
 - `se-lm`: saves the proofs of "Secrecy helper lemmas".